lyu-ai/agentok/website/docs/getting-started/index.md

 - Set **Human Input Mode** to **ALWAYS**, so human (you) can always provide feedback.
 - Set **Max Consecutive Auto-Replies** to **1**, so that if AsssitantAgent provide some code to execute, you can simply press Enter and UserProxyAgent will help to execute the code and send back the result to AssitantAgent.
 This is exactly what means by **Multi-Agent Collaboration**.
 - A few **Sample Messages** are provided in Config node.
-This is a convenient feature for your target users to get started with your Autoflow.
+This is a convenient feature for your target users to get started with your Workflow.

 ### Start Chat